jeffreylederer/Tournament/readme.md

 - Tie Multiplier – how many points each tie is worth to both teams in the standings.

 - Bye Multiplier – how many points a bye is worth to the team with a bye in the standings.
+- Limit Points to 20 - if checked, when calculating a teams standings a team can only be created with up to 20 points in a game.

-- Loses are always worth 0 points.
-Forfeits is a losa for the team that forfeits and a win for the other team.
+Loses are always worth 0 points.
+Forfeits is a lose for the team that forfeits and a win for the other team.

 A league’s properties can only be set when the league is created.
 The only property that can be changed later is the league’s title.